 Guided at an early age by jazz legend Wynton Marsalis, the twins were inspired to pursue a career in the performance and education of jazz.
 Upon graduating high school, the twins moved to New York City to develop their skills.
 Adeev studied under the Dizzy Gillespie protégé Jon Faddis at SUNY Purchase, while Ezra received a full ride scholarship to Manhattan School of Music on Bass Trombone.

 The twins have performed around the world at notable venues such as Jazz at Lincoln Center, Birdland, Ginny’s Supper Club (at Red Rooster NYC), The Grandstand of the Minnesota State Fair, First Avenue, The Dakota, The Fillmore (Silver Spring, MD) and The Field Museum (Chicago).
-They have performed at several festivals including South By Southwest (SXSW) and Summerfest Milwaukee where they opened for music legend Joe Jackson, and have also performed on several occasions for Warren Buffet’s Annual Shareholder’s Meeting.
+They have performed at several festivals including Lollapalooza, South By Southwest (SXSW) and Summerfest Milwaukee where they opened for music legend Joe Jackson.
+They have also performed on several occasions for Warren Buffet’s Annual Shareholder’s Meeting.
 Ezra and Adeev have garnered a large following in Asia, due to their participation on a nationally televised competition show in China, where they received 2nd place.
 Their music can even be heard at the Loews Hotel in New Orleans, the birthplace of jazz.

 Named the “Musicians of the Food World” by the Miami Herald, with a passion for food and the culinary community, the twins have become well known in the food scene by chefs and foodies alike.
 They have performed around the country at events including: Food Network and Cooking Channel’s South Beach Food and Wine Festival, the James Beard Leadership Awards, Aspen Food & Wine Festival, Toronto Food and Wine Festival, Palm Beach Food and Wine (including Chef Daniel Boulud’s infamous Sunday brunch at Cafe Boulud), Cochon 555, the opening of Chef Gavin Kaysen’s Spoon and Stable, the opening of Chef Mike Isabella’s Kapnos Taverna, and at legendary Chef Rick Bayless’ James Beard Awards after-party.